Skip to main content

 1. Use the * expression to select all columns.

-2. Select all properties from the db data source.
+2. Select all properties from the user data source.
 Give the object an alias of data.

 3. Select a pair of properties.

-4. Select a specific property from the db data source.
+4. Select a specific property from the user data source.

 5. Select the property city from the address data source.